duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

 **Co-author:** Balint Szoke

-This notebook uses the class ``Neumann`` to calculate key objects of a linear growth model of John von Neumann (1937) :cite:`von1937uber` that was generalized by Kemeny, Moregenstern and Thompson (1956) :cite:`kemeny1956generalization`.
+This notebook uses the class ``Neumann`` to calculate key objects of a linear growth model of :cite:`von1937uber` that was generalized by :cite:`kemeny1956generalization`.

 Objects of interest are the maximal expansion rate (:math:`\alpha`), the interest factor (:math:`β`), and the optimal intensities (:math:`x`) and